alexrobomind/fusionsc/README.md

 ![Serialization comparison](SerializeComparison.png)

-Again, Goldfish and rapidjson have achieve similar performance (this time Goldfish is faster on x86 but slower on x64).
+Again, Goldfish and rapidjson achieve similar performance (this time Goldfish is faster on x86 but slower on x64).
 Those two libraries are again faster than Casablanca mostly because Casablanca doesn't offer a way to generate a JSON document without first creating a DOM in memory.

 ## Documentation